collect-intel/osccai/README.md

 - **`styles/`**: Global CSS styles and Tailwind CSS configuration.
 - **`functions/`**: Contains serverless functions, including `update-gac-scores.ts` for the cron job.
 - **`scripts/`**: Utility scripts, including `local-cron.ts` for running the cron job locally.

+## Database Management

+For detailed instructions on setting up and managing the production database migrations, see the [Web App README](apps/web/README.md#database-migration-setup).